babedev/pusher-example/README.md

-# pusher-example
-Pusher example for Android
+# Pusher example for Android
+Demonstration how to use Pusher on Android platform.

+This project consists of 1 `Application` and 2 `Activity`.
+Each `Activity` will subscribe message event from `Application`.

 # How to build
 Add Pusher configuration in local.properties